CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 }
 ```

-and also describe how the function modifies the outside world:
+and also describe how the function modifies the outside world.

 ```draft
 effect Log {